 - In addition, you could also add the aloe to natural juice.

 5. Dried Fruits

 Dried fruits are a great source of fiber and oils that work as one of the best natural laxatives.
-Add this food to your diet to help maintain good intestinal health.

 Also read: 7 Fruits That Help You Lose Weight